ZIMA-Engineering/ZIMA-CAD-Parts/doc/datasource.md

 Prototypes are stored in `0000-index/prototypes/`.

 ## Scripts
 Executable files are stored in `0000-index/scripts`.
-ZCP offers to run them in a per-directory context menu.
+Scripts stored in `0000-index/scripts` of the data source's root directory are offered for all directories within the data source.
+ZCP offers to run the scripts in a per-directory context menu.
 All executable files from the directory are offered to the user.